m4c0/vscode-godbolt/README.md

 ## Features

 Currently, when you open a CPP file, a button appear at the editor's top right corner.
 That button triggers a compile using [Compiler Explorer at godbolt.org](https://godbolt.org), opening the result in a side editor and showing errors in the "Output" tab.
+After opening the tab, it automatically updates the compiled code as you type.

 ![First version](v0.0.1.gif)